 When you invest, you’re taking your extra money and using it to make more.
-For example, if you invest in stocks or bonds, you’re helping companies or governments grow while also earning compound interest on your investment.
+For example, if you invest in stocks or bonds, you’re helping companies or governments grow while earning compound interest.
 This can turn small savings into a large nest egg over time–as long as avoiding some common investing mistakes.

-If you want to be an investor but don’t have the time to manage your finances, index funds might be a good option for you.
-With this approach, you don’t need to research individual companies or buy and sell stocks on your own.
+If you want to be an investor but don’t have the time to manage your finances, index funds might be a good option.
+With this approach, you don’t need to research individual companies or buy and sell stocks independently.

 Investing Involves Risk

-When you’re getting closer to retirement, your investment portfolio becomes more susceptible to market fluctuations.
+As you get closer to retirement, your investment portfolio becomes more susceptible to market fluctuations.
 So what’s an investor supposed to do?
-Many experts say that older investors who are nearing retirement should reduce their risk by investing in a mix of stocks, bonds, or fixed index annuities.
+Many experts say that older investors nearing retirement should reduce their risk by investing in a mix of stocks, bonds, or fixed index annuities.

-When investing money, the general rule of thumb is that a higher potential return means higher potential risk.
+When investing money, the general rule is that a higher potential return means higher potential risk.
 Conversely, safe investments might not even make as much money as inflation.
-Your best bet for figuring out how to invest depends on your age and comfort level with risks.
+So your best bet for deciding how to invest depends on your age and comfort level with risks.

 Contact a local financial advisor, advisory, or brokerage services for help with particular stocks or mutual funds for your investment portfolio.
-Contact us for help with an annuity to grow your retirement savings accounts.
+Also, contact us for help with an annuity to grow your retirement savings accounts.

 Investment Calculator Definitions

 Say you have money saved, and you just got a bonus.
 It can be used to fund your investment goal.
 Your capital is your initial investment point.
 Most brokerages offering mutual funds require starting deposits of up to $1,000.
-It’s possible to sell individual stocks with more cash.
+After that, it’s possible to sell individual stocks with more cash.

 Generally, after the initial investment, the money needs to grow.
 Excessive savers could have to cut their budget drastically to contribute the best amount.
 Casual savers can opt to opt for fewer contributions.
 Your monthly investment income is your contribution.
-Besides that, you have the option to contribute as often as you wish.
+Besides that, you can contribute as often as you wish.
 It’s here that it becomes exciting.

 In some cases, the amount that is invested is automatically excluded.
 Depending upon your salary schedule, this might mean monthly or bimonthly contributions (in case you receive the money weekly).
 Some can make an annual contribution to investments.